insightsengineering/r.pkg.template/CONTRIBUTING.md

 This repository follows standard [`tidyverse` style guide](https://style.tidyverse.org/) and it's being checked against it by [`lintr`](https://github.com/r-lib/lintr).
 There are some slight modifications to its default settings available in the [`.lintr`](.lintr) file.

-Although it allows for some flexibility - we recommend to stick to the style already present in the existing code.
+Although it allows for some flexibility - we recommend sticking to the style of the existing code.
 At the end of the day we want to have consistent codebase.

-Please note that there is a style and also `lintr` check in place that would validate your code.
+Please note that there is a style and also `lintr` check in place that will validate your code.

 ## Recognition model